To improve your experience Update your browser. Your browser is not supported.

 Summer Stewardship

-Beneath Alta’s deep winter snow lies a thriving mountain ecosystem full of diverse plants and habitats.
-Join us as a volunteer to plant native seedlings and tree saplings, remove invasive species, harvest and replant trees and more.
-Everyone is welcome to get their hands dirty and help heal our slopes.
+Beneath Alta’s deep snowpack lies a thriving mountain ecosystem full of diverse plants, animals and habitats.
+Volunteer to plant native plants and tree saplings, remove invasive species, harvest and replant trees and more.

 Community VOLUNTEER DAYS